The Day of the Funeral: What to do, what to say.

 - You do not have to seek out each guest, especially if there is a large crowd, but do spend time with each one if possible, rather than focusing on a select few.

-- Be sure to supply a guestbook for visitors to sign, and later you can use it to send acknowledgements if you wish, or simply as a source of comfort.
+- Be sure to supply a guestbook for visitors to sign on the day of the funeral.
+Later you can use it to send acknowledgments if you wish, or simply as a source of comfort.

 Aside from the guest register, keep a notebook handy to record the names of those who bring food and flowers, those who visit, and those who help (or offer to help) in any way – do not depend on your memory.